Disputing Derogatory Credit During Mortgage Approval Process

 - The dispute can just state that the derogatory credit reporting on the consumer’s credit report is not correct

 - The credit bureau then has 30 days to contact the creditor and/or collection agency and complete their investigation

-- If the creditor and/or collection agency does not respond back to the credit bureaus within the 30 days mandated by law, the credit bureaus need to remove the disputed derogatory item off credit report
+- If the creditor and/or collection agency does not respond back to the credit bureaus within the 30 days mandated by law, the credit bureaus need to remove the disputed derogatory item off the credit report

 Credit Disputes By Credit Repair Companies

 Disputing derogatory credit is the most common method used by credit repair companies to remove derogatory items off a consumer’s credit report.
-Unfortunately, credit disputes can backfire on borrowers during mortgage process.
+Unfortunately, credit disputes can backfire on borrowers during the mortgage process.

 - The older the derogatory credit item is, the easier it is to remove a derogatory credit item

 - This because many times older derogatory credit tradelines are harder to verify and/or have been sold to multiple collection companies

 - Nothing is wrong with disputing derogatory credit

 - However, keep in mind that disputing derogatory credit that is non-medical account with a balance greater than $1,000 need to be retracted during mortgage process.